Many settings and options are intuitive and self-explanatory, yet it’s still worthwhile running through how to configure uniCenta oPOS

 Footer 1 – 6 : Complete the text to be used in your receipt’s footer section.

 uniCenta oPOS v4 only uses MySQL.
+MySQL version 5.7 is recommended.
 The option to have a second uniCenta oPOS database is useful for example if you want to try different settings , do training or access another department database all from the same machine.

 Driver Library : This is set by default on installation yet it can be changed as new MySQL drivers become available.